 Minister Hussen immigrated to Canada in 1993 and settled in Toronto.
 He began his career in public service after high school, working with the Hamilton-Wentworth social services department.

 Minister Hussen co-founded the Regent Park Community Council in 2002.
-As its president, he played a key role in securing the $500-million revitalization project for Regent Park while advocating for its 15,000 residents to ensure that their interests were protected.
-He was awarded the Queen’s Gold Medal for his leadership efforts in the Regent Park community.
+As its president, he played a key role in securing the $500‑million revitalization project for Regent Park, while advocating for its 15,000 residents to ensure that their interests were protected.
+He was awarded the Queen Elizabeth II Golden Jubilee Medal for his leadership efforts in the Regent Park community.

 Serving as National President for the Canadian Somali Congress, Minister Hussen worked with national and regional authorities to advocate on important issues to Canadians of Somali heritage, strengthening civic engagement and integration.
 His results-driven reputation led to an invitation from the Toronto City Summit Alliance to join a task force for modernizing income security for adults.